Jeffrey Archer: Deputy party chairman

-Archer's political career revived in the 1980s, and he became a popular speaker among the Conservative grassroots.
+Archer's political career revived in the 1980s, and he became a popular speaker among the Conservative grass-roots.
 He was appointed deputy chairman of the Conservative Party by Margaret Thatcher in September 1985.
 Norman Tebbit, party chairman, had misgivings over the appointment, as did other prominent members of the party, including William Whitelaw and Edward Heath.
 During his tenure as deputy chairman, Archer was responsible for a number of embarrassing moments, including his statement, made during a live radio interview, that many young, unemployed people were simply unwilling to find work.
 At the time of Archer's comment, unemployment in the UK stood at a record 3.4 million.
 Archer was later forced to apologise for the remark, saying that his words had been "taken out of context".
-Archer resigned as deputy chairman in October 1986 owing to a scandal caused by an article in the News of the World, which led with the story "Tory boss Archer pays vice-girl", and claimed Archer had paid Monica Coghlan, a prostitute, £2,000 through an intermediary at Victoria Station to go abroad.
+Archer resigned as deputy chairman in October 1986 owing to a scandal caused by an article in the News of the World, which led with the story "Tory boss Archer pays vice-girl", and claimed Archer had paid Monica Coghlan, a sex worker, £2,000 through an intermediary at Victoria Station to go abroad.